dcos/examples/1.8/registry/README.md

 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no 'sudo systemctl restart docker'; done
 ```

-The package can now be installed from the Universe, using the bootstrap’s node IP address and TCP port to download the certificate and key file
+The package can now be installed from the Universe, using the bootstrap’s node IP address and TCP port to download the certificate and key file.

-## Installation
+## Install

-Log into DC/OS, go to Universe, and select the “registry” package from Universe.
-Select “Advanced Installation”.
-Enter the bootstrap node’s IP address and port in the “Advanced Installation” :
+Log into DC/OS, go to Universe, and select the Registry package from Universe.
+Select `Advanced Installation`.
+Enter the bootstrap node’s IP address and port in the `Advanced Installation`:

 ![Installation: Advanced Installation Options](img/install_advanced_installation_options.png)

-After installation, the package will be running under the “Services” tab:
+After installation, the package will be running under the `Services` tab:

 ![Run: Services View](img/run_services_view.png)